dotnet/docs-maui/docs/ios/wireless-deployment.md

 ---
-title: "Wireless Deployment for Xamarin.iOS and tvOS Apps"
+title: "Wireless deployment for .NET MAUI iOS apps"
-description: "This document describes how to wirelessly deploy a Xamarin.iOS app to an iOS device from either Visual Studio for Mac or Visual Studio 2019." ms.prod: xamarin ms.date: 12/19/2022
+description: "Learn how to wirelessly deploy your .NET MAUI iOS apps to a provisioned device that's paired to Xcode." ms.date: 12/19/2022
 ---